 A student must be registered in the semester in which he/she earns his/her degree.
-For full details, see the Manual of Rules and Regulations of the Graduate College, Section XII (C).
+For full details, see the Manual of Rules and Regulations | Graduate College - The University of Iowa (uiowa.edu).

 4.6.
 DISSERTATION REQUIREMENT

 The dissertation must describe original research performed by the PhD candidate and must be defended before a faculty committee.
 Please note that rules governing the final exam/dissertation defense (unlike the qualifying exam) are mandated by the Graduate College and not the Department.
 Students should always refer to the Manual of Rules of Regulations of the Graduate College as the final authority in the case of any perceived inconsistencies in determining all requirements that must be met.